Sourenm/chat-app/README.md

 ## 🖥️ UI

-- A model selector dropdown at the top allows switching between available models.
+- A model selector dropdown at the top allows switching between available models (disabled in Diffusion tab).
 - **Tab-based interface** with:
   - `Interact` tab for text and multimodal chat
+    - Supports attaching images (from file or URL) for multimodal prompts.
   - `Diffusion` tab for generating images from prompts
-- Supports attaching images (from file or URL) for multimodal prompts.
+    - Includes a **Save Image** button in the Diffusion tab to download generated images as PNG files.
 - Automatically scrolls to the latest message after assistant responses.
 - Displays base64-rendered images returned by the diffusion backend.